AngieBinnsM/SharingKnowledgeApp/README.md

 It can be used as a browser extension (for Chrome, Edge and Firefox), as a standalone app or as a React component integrated in the client app.

+This tool allows us to see the state of each activity that occurs in the form of a tree, chart, and raw.
+As you can see in the images.